Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Approach 1: Using only alt

-If the information to be conveyed is relatively simple and can fit in one or two sentences, we can write it in the alt
+If the information to be conveyed is relatively simple and can be contained in one or two sentences, we can write this information in the alt

-.
-For example: “A bar chart showing the number of TB cases in Indonesia by age and gender.
-Males dominate the cases, especially in the 45–54 age group.”.
+attribute.
+For example: “Bar chart showing the number of TB cases in Indonesia by age and gender.
+Males dominate the cases, especially in the 45–54 year age group.”.

-<img src="grafik-tbc.png" alt="A bar chart showing the number of TB cases in Indonesia by age and gender.
-Males dominate the cases, especially in the 45–54 age group."/>
+<img src="tbc-chart.png" alt="Bar chart showing the number of TB cases in Indonesia by age and gender.
+Males dominate the cases, especially in the 45–54 year age group."/>

 Approach 2: Using alt

-If the author wants to convey more detailed information, the alternative text should be divided into a short part and a long part.
+If the writer wants to convey more detailed information, the alternative text should be divided into a short part and a long part.
 The short part is written in the alt

-attribute, for example: “A bar chart showing the number of TB cases in Indonesia by age and gender.
-Full explanation is in the next section.”
+attribute, for example: “Bar chart showing the number of TB cases in Indonesia by age and gender.
+Detailed explanation in the next section.”.

-Meanwhile, the long part containing a more detailed explanation is added near the image.
-For example: “A grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
+Meanwhile, the long part, which contains a more detailed explanation, is added around the image.
+For example: “Grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
 There are two bars for each age group: one for males and one for females.
-The highest number of TB cases for males is in the 45–54 age group, about 9,500 cases…”.
+The highest number of TB cases for males is in the 45–54 year age group, around 9,500 cases…”.

 Approach 3: Using alt

-The short and long parts can also be written and displayed together in the image.
-This approach requires the use of special HTML elements, namely <figcaption>
+The short and long parts can also be written together in the image.
+This approach requires the use of special HTML elements, which are <figcaption>

 placed inside the <figure>

-A grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
+Grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
 There are two bars for each age group: one for males and one for females.
-The highest number of TB cases for males is in the 45–54 age group, about 9,500 cases.
-For females, the peak is in the 15–24 and 25–34 age groups, each with about 8,000 to 8,500 cases.
-In general, males have a higher number of TB cases than females in almost all age groups.
+The highest number of TB cases for males is in the 45–54 year age group, around 9,500 cases.
+For females, the peak is in the 15–24 and 25–34 year age groups, each around 8,000 to 8,500 cases.
+Generally, males have a higher number of TB cases than females in almost all age groups.

 Approach 4: Using alt

-The long part can also be written elsewhere on the same page, not necessarily near the image.
-To refer to it, we can use two ways.
+The long part can also be written in another part of the page, and not necessarily close to the image.
+We can use at least two ways to refer to the long part.

 -

-For example, if the full explanation is written in a section with the heading “Distribution of TB Cases in Indonesia”, we can use alternative text “A bar chart showing the number of TB cases in Indonesia by age and gender.
-Full explanation is under the heading Distribution of TB Cases in Indonesia.”.
+For example, if the detailed explanation is written in a section with the heading “Distribution of TB Cases in Indonesia”, we can use the alternative text “Bar chart showing the number of TB cases in Indonesia by age and gender.
+Detailed explanation is under the heading Distribution of TB Cases in Indonesia.”.

 Using